CodeScop/Oge-Mai-Field-Guide/streakrewards.md

 It's also hard to manipulate.
 You can't just up and redo a Day 55 Streak Reward.
 (Although I would like to note that you *can* redo early Streak Rewards pretty easily, by breaking your streak and starting over; if you have enough Stempos to repair the break, you can afford to redo up to the Day 27 Streak Reward several times.
 Or, say, the Day 23 reward, if you're really desperate for Spider Poison.
 Don't forget to repair the streak *before* the 30-day limit, though, if you want it to get beyond that point.)

+So, long story short: I can't check this methodically alone, and I don't have the time/energy to crowdsource multiple times.
+Caveat lector.

 **I am not going to include Streak Rewards as sources of resources.** It's too finicky a way to farm, and too hard to keep reliable info.
 If you have any updates or corrections to offer, please let me know here: https://4thewords.com/forum/thread-streak-rewards-help

-Also, 24 November 2019 saw a much-needed overhaul of the rewards which apparently hadn't changed substantially in two years.
-I'm currently including the outdated ones for the curious.

 ###Streak Rewards Listed In Calendar: